Burial Insurance for Seniors

 Coordinating Burial Insurance with Other Coverage

-• If you have coverage on yourself, you may still consider a modest policy for a spouse or even a small life insurance policy for kids to lock in insurability for the next generation.
+In some households, insurability planning extends beyond the senior.
+A small policy for a spouse can reduce uncertainty later, and certain families even consider a modest life insurance policy for kids to lock in future insurability for the next generation.

 How Diversified Insurance Brokers Helps Seniors